 Pull the pot from the oven and fill the pot with filtered water.
 Place on the stove-top, bring to just under a boil and reduce to a low simmer.
 Add a bit of acid (vinegar or lemon juice) to further draw minerals from the bones into the stock as it simmers.
 Skim any rising foam from the top of the stock with a fine-mesh strainer as it cooks.
 Allow the broth to cook on a low setting for several hours, a minimum of three hours for fish, six hours for chicken, and a minimum of eight for beef.
 Think in terms of the longer, the better, relative to the size of the animal from which the bones are sourced.

 Remove from heat and allow the broth to cool on your counter.
 Once cool, again skim off any excess fat.
 The cooked broth will likely be more gelatinous than liquid until it is warmed again.
-Fully chill in the refrigerator overnight and then divide into smaller containers if you would like to then freeze.
+Fully chill in the refrigerator overnight and then divide it into smaller containers if you would like to then freeze.

 To use, simply remove from the freezer and put in the refrigerator to defrost.
 Then place over low heat in a saucepan until warmed through.

 - It is important to seek out bones from a butcher or a farmer at the farmers’ market that sources free-range, grass-fed, pastured animals.